AndrewAday/chugl-webgpu/README.md

 - A better way to pass pointers to data (maybe pass by `ref`?)
 - default function parameters
 - function pointers! removes need to wrap callback handlers with a custom class with vtable base handler() function, and override that function.
 See `UI_SizeCallback` chugin type for example
+- supported '\0' null character in chuck strings gotten from API->object->str()

+- Better chugin array API
+  - array_set_idx. would greatly improve efficiency of Imgui_SetScalarN impl for drag sliders
+    - currently to modify array, we have to clear *Everything* and re-push the new values. wasteful when only 1 element is changed in a frame, as in a drag slider
+  - way to get readonly const* to contiguous array data (so that we don't have to copy into arena)
+    - this also requires a floats / ints rather than long / double